Menkaura81/RBRHshift3.5/README.md

 Files modified:
   - shifter.h: Added bitepoint logic and ini file read and write compatibility for it.
-  - RHBRTestPlugin.h: Chaged plugin menu to display new bitepoint option.
+  - TestPlugin.h: Chaged plugin menu to display new bitepoint option.